Paul Philippe of Romania

-In 2020 he was convicted, along with businessman Remus Truică and several other businessmen, for influence peddling, money laundering and complicated bribery cases between the years of 2006 and 2013.
+In 2020 he was convicted, along with several other businessmen, including Remus Truică, for influence peddling, money laundering and complicated bribery cases between the years of 2006 and 2013.
 He became an internationally wanted fugitive until his arrest in 2022.

 Family and education

 In 1918, the crown prince of Romania (the future King Carol II) married Zizi Lambrino.
-The wedding was annulled the following year because it contravened the royal house's statute—Lambrino was both a Romanian and a commoner, and the marriage took place without the consent of the king.
+The wedding was annulled the following year because it contravened the royal house's statute.
+Although Lambrino was from a Phanariot Greek, former Byzantine noble family (Rangabe-Lambrino), and her father Constantin Lambrino, was a general in the Romanian army, she was still considered a commoner.
+The marriage took place without the consent of the king.
 The couple had one son, Carol Lambrino, the father of Paul Hohenzollern.
 In 1921, Crown Prince Carol married Princess Helen of Greece and Denmark, and they had a son who became King Michael I of Romania.

 Born in Paris, Paul Hohenzollern attended a Jesuit school.
 He was thirteen years old when his father married an American woman and the family moved to London to be nearer to European royalty.
 He started school at Gordonstoun while Charles, Prince of Wales, was attending, then moving on to Millfield.
 He has worked as an art dealer and property developer.

 In 1996, at Cașin Church, Hohenzollern married Lia Georgia Triff, a native of Dearborn, Michigan, who had previously divorced lawyer Melvin Belli.
 The couple have one child, Carol Ferdinand; the infant was baptised in 2010, with President Traian Băsescu taking on the role of godfather.